infernojs/eslint-plugin-inferno/docs/rules/jsx-sort-default-props.md

   c: "c"
 };

-class Component extends React.Component {
+class Component extends Inferno.Component {
   static defaultProps = {
     a: PropTypes.any,
     b: PropTypes.any,